Pathokinesiology

 Step into the next evolution of your teaching.

 This groundbreaking certification begins where most movement education ends: at the root.
-If you’re ready to understand the structures, systems, and pathologies that shape human movement, you are invited to join the inaugural spring cohort of Pathokinesiology with Dr. Brent Anderson.
+If you’re ready to understand the structures, systems, and pathologies that shape human movement, you are invited to join us to learn Pathokinesiology with Dr. Brent Anderson.

 Who This is For: